Back to School | Family Organizing | Kids/Families

-A bulletin board is a good place for the family calendar, weekly household chore charts, schedules and other things that need to be referenced frequently.
+A bulletin board is a good place for the family calendar, weekly household chore charts, schedules, and other things that must be referenced frequently.
 Use hanging wall pockets or small bins to assign mailboxes to each child.
 These can house all those important papers that they bring home that you may need for future reference.

 Designate a Separate Place for Completed School and Artwork.

 As the year progresses, there is a simple way to organize the monsoon of school paperwork that comes home with your child each day.
-Just toss everything into a conveniently located open bin and plan to go through it at regular time intervals.
-When it’s time to go through the bin, toss all past schoolwork except any keepsake items.
-Create a labeled School Keepsake bin for each child and transfer things like special projects and artwork to the keepsake bins.
+Just toss everything into a conveniently located paperwork bin and have your children go through it at the end of the year.
+Periodically go through the bin and toss all past schoolwork, keeping any artwork and other keepsake items.

 What Other School Organizing Routines Can You Establish?